 achieve the highest possible price.

 They’re not there to protect your interests or to ensure

 that you get a good deal.
 They will be very happy to see bidding wars

 developing between individuals in the room, as judgement can be lost and that

 means higher prices for their client – the vendor.

 One way to help avoid becoming subsumed by the, at times, frantic atmosphere of an auction is to have thoroughly done your homework in advance.
 That means you should never go to this sort of venue without being clear on the parameters of your bid.

 That includes things such as:

-- get legal advice on the documents relating to the property which should have been provided to you in advance by the auctioneer.
+get legal advice on the documents relating to the property which should have been provided to you in advance by the auctioneer.
 Sometimes there are things such as covenants and similar legal paperwork.
-They may cause you headaches and cost after purchase if you didn’t know they existed;
+They may cause you headaches and costs after purchase if you didn’t know they existed;

 Keep in mind that the guide price